-Outcome 6.3: The Shire of Northam council is a sustainable, responsive, innovative and transparent organisation.
+Outcome 6.3: The Shire of Northam council is a sustainable, responsive,

 Objective: Maintain a high standard of corporate governance.

 The Government Gazette pricing per page is \$165.35, there are a total of 80 pages making the cost approximately \$13,228 for the three local laws.